marijnh/Eloquent-JavaScript/20_node.md

 We'll build the program piece by piece, using an object called `methods` to store the functions that handle the various HTTP methods.
-Methods are `async` functions that get the request object as argument and return an object that describes the response, wrapped in a promise.
+Method handlers are `async` functions that get the request object as argument and return a promise that resolves to an object that describes the response.

 ```{includeCode: ">code/file_server.js"}
 const {createServer} = require("http");